ZOO-Project/ZOO-Project/docs/contribute/doc.rst

    ::

-       sudo easy_install Sphinx
+       sudo easy_install Sphinx==1.3.1

    .. note::

-      Make sure you install Sphinx 1.0 or more recent.
-See note above.
+      Make sure you install Sphinx 1.3.1 or more recent.

 * Checkout the /docs directory from SVN, such as: